raphaellmsousa/microcontrollers/coding_in_C/introduction.md

 *******

-"char" variables are used to store an 8 bits data from ASCII table as follow:
+"char" variables are used to store an 8 bits data from the ASCII table as follow:

 <p align="center">
     <img src="./figs/ASCII-code-table.png" width="600" height="360" title="Open IDE">